mdespland/context.Orion-LD/doc/manuals-ld/installation-guide.md

 For more detail on the installation process, or if something goes wrong, please refer to the [MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

 ### Sanity check
-Now that you have everything installed the broker should work.
+Now that you have everything installed, the broker should work.
 To make sure, let's start it and run a few simple commands against it.
 First, make sure the MongoDB server is running: